Carl Barât: Dirty Pretty Things

 On 15 September 2005, it was announced that Barât was forming a new band.
-His bandmates included former Libertines drummer Gary Powell; Anthony Rossomando, who filled in as guitarist following Doherty's departure from the group; and Didz Hammond, formerly of The Cooper Temple Clause, on bass.
+His bandmates included former Libertines drummer Gary Powell; Anthony Rossomando, who filled in as guitarist following Doherty's departure from the group; and Didz Hammond, formerly of the Cooper Temple Clause, on bass.
 It was later announced that the band's name was "Dirty Pretty Things".

 The group played their first shows in Italy and Paris, France, in October 2005, before recording their debut album in November 2005 in Los Angeles, California.
-This was produced by Dave Sardy, who has also worked with Supergrass, The Dandy Warhols, Jet, Marilyn Manson, Rolling Stones, and Oasis.
+This was produced by Dave Sardy, who has also worked with Supergrass, the Dandy Warhols, Jet, Marilyn Manson, the Rolling Stones, and Oasis.
 The album – entitled Waterloo to Anywhere – was released on 8 May 2006 in the UK and 8 August 2006 in the US.

 Their first studio recorded demo, "Bang Bang You're Dead", was released on their website in the form of a flash video.
 This song was released as their debut single on 24 April 2006 and reached number 5 in the UK single chart.
 This coincided with the latter part of their first tour of the United Kingdom, which spanned from 26 February to 24 May 2006.
 Their debut album, Waterloo to Anywhere, was released on 8 May 2006, and reached number 3 in the UK album chart.
 They have since released "Deadwood" and "Wondering".

 The band were forced to postpone their Real Fits fundraiser gig, which had been set to take place at the London Hackney Round Chapel on 20 June 2008 as Barât was rushed to hospital on 17 June with acute pancreatitis.
 He was released from hospital on 22 June.

 The band released their new single, "Tired of England", on 23 June 2008, and their album, Romance at Short Notice, a week later on 30 June.

 Their album failed to chart highly despite heavy touring schedules.
 Powell wrote in the band's message board that it had been a difficult year.
 On 1 October 2008, Dirty Pretty Things split up, though they finished their final tour which began in Glasgow on 4 October and ended in London on 20 December.

 Solo work and contributions

 In 2005, Barât modelled for clothing brand J. Lindeberg, along with Juliette Lewis.

-In 2008, Tim Burgess stated that he and Barât had a supergroup The Chavs and planned to record their debut album in August that year.
+In 2008, Tim Burgess stated that he and Barât had a supergroup the Chavs and planned to record their debut album in August that year.
 A release never happened.